-One of the biggest benefits of email marketing is the fact that it’s all so measurable.
+One of the biggest benefits of email marketing is the fact that it’s measurable.
 Marketers can measure open rates, click-through rates, delivery rates and more, and they can also keep an eye on what their subscribers do after they click through from an email to a landing page.

 That’s good news for marketers because it means that they can test different elements of their email to see what works best.
 Most email marketing software allows you to set automated A/B tests – also known as split tests and conversion optimisation – and to analyse and act upon the results.